OpenCerts/certificate-cli/docs/SelectivePrivacy.md

   '28cea87b87aab3bce2d24fef1ad7f0a50e7beb117f4122dd75eceafcad93cce3'
 ]
 ```
-> All evidence information are now hidden in the hash and the new certificate can still be validated on the blockchain.
+> All evidence information are now hidden in the hash and the new document can still be validated on the blockchain.

 **Suggested Improvements to Blockcert Schema**